-Audi accelerates automotive design with additive manufacturing
+Audi accelerates automotive design with AM

 Audi has recently adopted Stratasys’ multi-material, multi-color printing technology to create multi-colored and transparent parts for their vehicles faster.
 Using a J750 3D printer, it should help them speed up their prototyping process and design verification steps.

 In 2016, Stratasys unveiled their J750 3D printer based on patented PolyJet technology.
 Today, it offers the possibility of printing in a choice of more than 360,000 shades of colors, but also varied materials- from rigid to flexible or opaque to transparent.
 Since then, color 3D printing has become even more developed with the arrival of actors such as Mimaki and HP.
 The Stratasys solution, however, allows mixing materials and colors, a key advantage in the automotive sector where part design is particularly important.